SigNoz/logs-benchmark/plg/README.md

 * docker-compose up -d
 * Add the prometheus datasource in the grafana UI
 * import hostmeterics dashboard with id : 1860
+    In cpu graph for cpu change stack series to never.
 * import loki dashboard : 14055